YoJimbo0321/Notes/Kitchen/Kitchenware Essentials.md

 Skillet: Nonstick; 10"

 + Best non-stick surface for cooking eggs and other delicate foods.
-+ Sloped sides make it good for tossing food.
++ Sloped sides and non-stick surface make it good for tossing food.
 + Easiest to clean due to the coated non-stick surface.

 - Not oven-safe.